Saturday, April 30, 2016

 • salt and pepper to taste

-Mix all the ingredients except the bow tie pasta and peas in a small jar and shake with the cover on or just mix these ingredients with a fork in a small bowl.
+Mix all the baden dressing in a small jar and shake with the cover on or just mix these ingredients with a fork in a small bowl.
 Place the pasta, peas and peanuts in a bowl and pour the dressing over it and toss.
 You can garnish with fresh or dried parsley if you like.

 Serenity and Acceptance in the Face of Change